Monday, August 27, 2012

 Windows and doors with iron grills.

-This next house used now as a music shop in the Usaquen area.
+This next house is now used as a music shop in the Usaquen area.

 The passing of time is evident in this old La Candelaria neighborhood.